beringin2017/jobstreet_watch/README.md

 # jobstreet_watch
 what this script basically do is:
 1. scan your inbox
-2. filter every job application you ever sent
+2. filter & classify every job application you ever sent: sent, rejected, expired (rejected)
 3. export everything into google spreadsheet

 everything is run on the Google App Script platform